artiya4u/CarbonDescent/README.md

 * Open the x360ce.ini and replace everything from `AxisToDPadDeadZone` down with [config](https://gist.githubusercontent.com/crizCraig/f680f65653641412eba28c3c47421bcf/raw/4abd3be3802555f57d96389bf0a189dad8cd90de/x360ce.ini)
 * Save the file and reopen xbox360ce_x64.exe
 - Press shift+right click on this directory in the file explore to open the command prompt and enter command `npm install`.
-- Download the Carbon Descent mobile app on store.
+- Download the [Expo Client application](https://expo.io/tools#client) on your phone and get CarbonDescent app from https://expo.io/@artiya4u/carbon-descent .

-### Starting Carbon Descent
+### Starting CarbonDescent
 - Connect the ANT+ USB stick to your computer and keep the stick close to your sensors.
 - Press shift and right click on this directory in the file explore to open the command prompt and enter command  `npm start`.
-- Open the app and connect the sensors, speed or power sensor is required, heart rate and cadence sensors are optional.
+- The server will automatic connect the ANT+ sensors nearby, speed sensor is required, heart rate and cadence sensors are optional.
-- Scan QR code from the web page to pair the Carbon Descent mobile app and setting up you profile (Weight, wheel circumference).
-- Mount your phone on the real bicycle and press the button to set front direction in the mobile app.
+- Mount your phone on the real bicycle handlebar.
+- Open the app press "CONNECT SERVER" button and enter the SERVER URL from the console to connect the mobile app to server.
-- Open the GTA V game to story mode and get on a bicycle in game (Can buy it in a website from phone).
+- Open the GTA V game to story mode and get on a bicycle in game (Can buy it from "Pedal and Metal Cycles" website on phone).
 - Ride your real bike on a trainer and don't forget to turn on your fan on and get some drink and food.
 RIDE ON!

+### TODOs
+-[ ] Automatic search for server.
+-[ ] App icon.